DReece-dev/DReece-dev/README.md

 Hey,
 My name is Dylan R Hewitt, and I am junior front end web developer based in the 🇬🇧.

-I'm currently learning to code with front end technologies such as HTML,CSS,JavaScript and Alpine to name a few.
+I'm currently learning to code with front end technologies such as HTML,CSS,JavaScript.

-Also, learning more advanced Javascript and Front End Frameworks, concepts and backend technologies such as Node.js, PHP, Deno.

-I'm currently just learning how to code and looking for job opportunities.
+Also, looking at some backend technologies like Node.js, PHP and Python.

 Feel free to reach out to me here on GitHub.